trxe/notes-blog/content/computer-networks/2_Application_Layer.md

 - In the iterated structure, the responsibility of each layer is a lot clearer.

 #### Caches

+Satisfies client request without involving origin server.

+- Page cached: If not expired, return cache
+- Otherwise: Request cache from origin server and return to client.

 Once (any) name server learns mapping, it caches mapping, but mappings **expire** after some Time To Live (TTL).